THS-International/website/src/markdown-pages/news/spring-2020-reception-comes-to-a-close.md

   Finally, thank you to the Project Team and the Project Managers for your hard work.
 They have all been working on making this Reception happen prior to October.
 We are truly greatful to have you leading this Reception!
+preview: >-
+  The Spring 2020 Reception has officially ended.
+We would like to take this chance to thank everyone who helped out during this time.
 type: news
 date: '2020-02-02'
 ---